zzak/glorify/README.md

 </html>
 ```

-the default pygments stylesheet that comes with glorify is available at the
+The default pygments stylesheet that comes with glorify is available at the
-`/pygments.css` route
+`/pygments.css` route.

+## Still stuck?

+The Sinatra documentation on
+[extensions](http://www.sinatrarb.com/extensions.html) does a great job of
+explaining how to use and implement extensions using the Sinatra API.

-## license
+## License

 ```
 Permission is hereby granted, free of charge, to any person obtaining a copy